dydxopsdao/v4-documentation/pages/validators/preparing_for_genesis.md

 1. navigate to the [`bridge` function](https://etherscan.io/address/TODO) of `wethDYDX` on Etherscan
 2. click `Connect to Web3`
 3. input the briding `amount`, e.g. `1000000000000000000000` for bridging `1000 DYDX`, and `accAddress` in the hexidecimal form acquired above
-4. click `Write` and signing the transaction
+4. click `Write` and sign the transaction

-You can use the `bridge_events.go` script to validate your bridging transaction
+You can use the `bridge_events.go` script to validate your bridging transaction has been recorded successfully
 ```bash
 go run scripts/bridge_events/bridge_events.go \
   -denom <token_denom> \